Research Thesis and Project Examination Policy

 The cover letter to the examiner should include a statement that "the thesis under examination is to be treated as confidential".

 A HDR candidate who is preparing for submitting a thesis for examination is strongly advised to participate in a pre-submission seminar at least six weeks prior to the intended date of submission.
 An electronic copy of the thesis should be submitted to Moodle, as per usual assessment submission process.
 Additionally, depending on the preference of the external examiner(s), the student may be required to submit hard copies for examination.
-If so, the requested number of hard copies is to be submitted to the Director of Research.
+If so, the requested number of hard copies is to be submitted to the DVP Research and Standards.

 Examination of a Research Thesis

 Examiners are given eight weeks to complete their examination.
-Each examiner provides a detailed written report to the Director of Research.
+Each examiner provides a detailed written report to the DVP Research and Standards.
 The report should detail how the thesis has or has not met the learning outcomes of the course and provide the candidate with feedback for improvements or revision of the thesis.

-Once all reports have been received, the Director of Research would send these to the principal supervisor, who then has one week (five working days) within which to raise any concerns with the examiners’ reports.
-Such concerns need to be submitted in writing to the Director of Research, with clear reasoning behind any disagreements with the examiners’ grading or other concerns.
+Once all reports have been received, the DVP Research and Standards would send these to the principal supervisor, who then has one week (five working days) within which to raise any concerns with the examiners’ reports.
+Such concerns need to be submitted in writing to the DVP Research and Standards, with clear reasoning behind any disagreements with the examiners’ grading or other concerns.

 This would then be reviewed by the Research Committee and a solution would be devised within three weeks (fifteen working days) of the receipt of the supervisor’s response.
 This solution could involve the following: